 In August 1996, Mississippi Potash (a subsidiary of Mississippi Chemical Corporation) purchased all the assets of New Mexico Potash Corporation and Eddy Potash, Inc. These plants were renamed Mississippi East and Mississippi North, respectively.
 In early 2004, Mississippi Potash sold its Carlsbad properties to Intrepid Mining LLC, a Denver based mining company.
-Eddy Potash is currently shut down.
+Recently the company changed the name to Intrepid Potash - New Mexico, LLC.
+The former Eddy Potash, Inc. mine (Mississippi North) is currently shut down.

-The other potash producer in the area is Mosaic, formerly known as IMC Kalium Potash, which was a wholly-owned subsidiary of IMC Global.
+The other potash producer in the area is The Mosaic Company, formerly known as IMC Kalium Potash, which was a wholly-owned subsidiary of IMC Global.
 Western Ag-Minerals was purchased by IMC Global in September 1997.
 This acquisition doubled the potash reserves for IMC Kalium.
 IMC Global merged with Freeport-McMoRan, a major world potash producer, in December 1997 with IMC Global as the surviving entity in the transaction.
+In 2004, IMC Global and Cargill, Inc. merged to form The Mosaic Company.